 Reducing emissions from deforestation and forest degradation

-The Paris Climate Agreement recognizes the central role of forests in achieving the goal of keeping temperatures well below 2°C through mitigation options that aim to reduce emissions from deforestation and forest degradation.
-To date, 118 countries have included forestry and land use measures as part of their pledges in their Nationally Determined Contributions.
+The Paris Climate Agreement recognizes REDD+ and the central role of forests in Article 5.
+To date, 118 countries have included forest and land use in their Nationally Determined Contributions pledges.
 This represents 162 million hectares of restored, reforested and afforested land, which is in line with the Bonn Challenge and the New York Declaration on Forests.